-In case the reported resulting emission value is lower than the expected minimum of the range or missing, the facility and its activity is listed and flagged with a message like "Emission is beneath minimum" or "Emission is below minimum, because value is missing", respectively.

-In case the reported emission is greater than the maximum, the facility and activity is listed and flagged with a message like "Emission is greater than maximum".
+In case the reported resulting emission value is lower than the minimum of the expected range or missing, the facility and its activity is listed and flagged with a basic message like "Emission is beneath minimum" or "Emission is below minimum, because value is missing", respectively.
+In case the reported emission is greater than the maximum of expected range, the facility and activity is listed and flagged with a message like "Emission is greater than maximum".